Thorium-Sim/thorium/server/src/tasks/tasks.md

 # Tasks

 Tasks are actions that should be performed at certain times during the simulation.
-Task templates are defined on the classes themselves.
-Task templates are static properties that are arrays of objects with the following properties and methods:
+Task definitions are defined in this folder.
+Task are static arrays of objects with the following properties and methods:

 - `name`: The name of the task.
 Should be unique.
 - `active`: A method to check and see if the task can be performed by the crew.